baldurk/renderdoc/docs/CONTRIBUTING.md

 ## Code of Conduct

 I want to ensure that anyone can contribute to RenderDoc with only the next bug to worry about.
 For that reason the project has adopted the [contributor covenent](CODE_OF_CONDUCT.md) as a code of conduct to be enforced for anyone taking part in RenderDoc development.
-This includes any comments on issues or any public discussion e.g. in the #renderdoc IRC channel.
+This includes any comments on issues or any public discussion e.g. in the #renderdoc IRC channel or discord server.

 If you have any queries or concerns in this regard you can get in touch with me [directly over email](mailto:baldurk@baldurk.org).